GramGra07/RookieFtcRobotController24-25-FORK/README.md

  * Firmware version information for Modern Robotics modules are now logged.
  * Changes made to improve USB comm reliability and robustness.
  * Added support for voltage indicator for legacy (NXT-compatible) motor controllers.
- * Changes made to provide auto stop capabilities for OpModes.
+ * Changes made to provide org.firstinspires.ftc.teamcode.auto stop capabilities for OpModes.
     - A LinearOpMode class will stop when the statements in runOpMode() are complete.
 User does not have to push the stop button on the driver station.
     - If an OpMode is stopped by the driver station, but there is a run away/uninterruptible thread persisting, the app will log an error message then force itself to crash to stop the runaway thread.
  * Driver Station UI modified to display lowest measured voltage below current voltage (12V battery).